The best prep for the U.S. Citizenship Test.

 How much time is allowed?

 Once there, you will first go through a security screening and then be asked to wait to be called in for the interview.
 There is really no way to tell how long you might have to wait for your interview to start, regardless of your appointment time.
-Average reported wait times seem to be in the range of 15-30 minutes.
+Average reported wait times seem to be in the range of 15 to 30 minutes.
 This time may be affected by such things as staff absences and weather-related delays.
 Since you don’t want to have to leave and reschedule, it is best to plan to allot the greater portion of your day to this naturalization process.

 Practice using our expertly crafted questions!